jemalbrins/docs/maps.rst

 but we're going to walk you through building a map using `Leaflet.js <http://leafletjs.com/>`_.
 We prefer to use Leaflet whenever possible because it's responsive by default, allows for the use of arbitrary tilesets and data providers, has `good documentation online
-<http://leafletjs.com/reference.html>`_, is generally very flexible and powerful, and works across
+<http://leafletjs.com/reference.html>`_, is generally very flexible and powerful and works across
 a wide array of browsers and platforms.

 Before going any further, again: the `Leaflet documentation <http://leafletjs.com/reference.html>`_